 4. There’s an interesting ethnic mix of migrant workers and locals

 As you chat to the workers in the bars and restaurants you may realise that they are not from ‘around here’.
 Due to the influx of migrant workers into many destinations, a micro-society is created.
 In Southern Thailand, you’re likely to make friends with bar staff who are originally from Burma.
 In India, you may find that the staff are from northern India, Bhutan or Nepal.
-All over the world, people travel to tourist magnets where the wages are higher and the lifestyle is (hopefully) better.
+All over the world, people travel to tourist hotspots where the wages are higher and the lifestyle is (hopefully) better.

 Owners of restaurants and resorts employ workers from different countries because it is cheaper than employing people from the local area.
 (Migrant workers are certainly treated better in some places than others.
 Look at the recent controversial case of the murder of two backpackers in Koh Tao, where it is rumoured that two local Burmese workers were scapegoated.)
 All in all, you can learn an awful lot about local economies and regional politics by chatting with the migrant workers.